This Yoga Nidra Routine Will Make You Feel Like You Got a Full Night’s Sleep

 - 30 minutes of yoga nidra for 90 days stabilized blood glucose levels in diabetics.

 - Military combat veterans reported alleviation of post-traumatic stress disorder (PTSD) symptoms like rage and anxiety and increased feelings of relaxation and peace.

 In a nutshell, you’ll want to lie down comfortably—you may desire a blanket to keep you warm or a block under your knees for support.
 The goal is to make yourself as comfortable as possible because you’ll be in this position for at least 30 minutes.

 First, you will set your Sankalpa or deepest intention for the practice.
 You’ll then be asked to scan your body and notice sensations.
 You’ll become aware of your breath and the meditation will provide guided instruction as to how to breathe to drop deeper into your resting state.
 You’ll also embark upon guided visualizations of light.
 It’s at this point that the magic starts to happen as you drop deeper and deeper into those brain waves states.

 At the end of the practice, you’ll reflect on the journey you’ve taken with your yoga nidra guide.
 Bringing awareness back to present reality, you’ll restate your Sankalpa.
 You’ll come into seated position again to honor the space you’ve created, feeling deeply at peace.

 Watch our Guided Yoga Nidra Video above and feel like you just woke up from your best nap ever.
 Namaste.

 Download the Yoga Nidra mp3

-This guided meditation will put you into a state of deep relaxation equal to two hours of deep sleep.
+This guided meditation will put you into a state of deep relaxation equal (in just 30 minutes).